-There is plenty of opportunity to serve your community through the volunteer fire and EMS service, and much of it has nothing to do with fire fighting.
+There is plenty of opportunity to serve your community through the volunteer fire and much of it has nothing to do with fire fighting.

 Fire and emergency medical services are one of the most challenging professions today.
 It is this diversity that inspires most men and women to enter the fire and EMS services.
 This business is not for everyone however.
 You need more than just desire to help people.
 You need courage, dedication, assertiveness and a willingness to learn new skills and face new challenges.

 The personal rewards and satisfaction received from the volunteer emergency medical services are often beyond description.
-There is a sense of accomplishment after controlling a building fire, joy and elation when a child is born or a life is saved, compassion for accident victims, and fulfillment in teaching fire safety.
+There is a sense of accomplishment after controlling a building fire, joy and elation when a life is saved, compassion for accident victims, and fulfillment in teaching fire safety.

 If you are looking for a change of pace or excitement in your life, the world of emergency medical services is for you.
 If this action-filled lifestyle does not appeal to you, have no fear, there is plenty more that can be done in the business of emergency medical services that does not include running into burning buildings or other emergency medical situations.